isabella232/journeys.en/help/using/building-journeys/using-adobe-campaign-actions.md

 For each of these channels, you select an Adobe Campaign Standard Transactional Messaging **template**.
 Indeed, [!DNL Journey Orchestration] is not a message sending solution.
 For the built-in email, SMS and push channels, we rely on Transactional Messaging to execute message sending.
 It means that if you want to use a certain message template in your journeys, you must publish it in Adobe Campaign Standard.
 Refer to this [page](https://docs.adobe.com/content/help/en/campaign-standard/using/communication-channels/transactional-messaging/about-transactional-messaging.html) to learn how to use this feature.

+>[!NOTE]
+>
+>The Campaign Standard transactional message and its associated event must be published in order to be used in Journey Orchestration.
+If the event is published but the message is not, it will not be visible in the Journey Orchestration interface.
+If the message is published but its associated event is not, it will be visible in the Journey Orchestration interface but it will not be usable.

 ![](../assets/journey59.png)

 You can use an event (also known as real-time) or profile transactional messaging template.